Mathematical Formulation

 \(EL, CL\)

-Set of existing and non-switchable, and candidate and switchable lines
+Set of existing and non-switchable, and candidate and switchable electric transmission lines

 \(EP, CP\)